-- In November 2017, Portuguese President Marcelo Rebelo de Sousa spoke of a "third stage in relations (...) qualitatively richer than the previous (stages) (...) the current stage is open to cooperation in science and technology". - Portugal has the second most open foreign investment regime in the EU.
-It uses its foreign direct investment scrutiny procedure on a case-by-case basis.
-During 2011-2015, Portugal, was Europe's sixth most important destination for Chinese investment.
+- In November 2017, Portuguese President Marcelo Rebelo de Sousa spoke of a "third stage in relations ... qualitatively richer than the previous [stages] ... the current stage is open to cooperation in science and technology". - Portugal has the second most open foreign investment regime in the EU.
+It uses its foreign direct investment scrutiny procedure on a case-bycase basis.
+In 2011-15, Portugal was Europe's sixth most important destination for Chinese investment.
 Chinese companies purchased 45 percent of the €9.2 billion Portugal raised through state sell-offs under its bailout agreement.
-Since 2014, Chinese companies have invested beyond the privatisation plan. - Since Chinese interest in acquiring the port of Lisbon faltered because of the role of trade union, the Portuguese government has been promoting Sines, "the closest European port to Panama", as a potential BRI gateway to Europe. - At the June 2017 European Council meeting, Antonio Costa strongly opposed an EU investment screening mechanism.
-During the prime minister's visit to China in October 2017, Xi Jinping expressed his "hope that Portugal could exert greater influence on China-EU economic and trade relations".
+Since 2014, Chinese companies have invested beyond the privatisation plan. - Since Chinese interest in acquiring the port of Lisbon faltered because of the role of trade union, the Portuguese government has been promoting Sines, "the closest European port to Panama", as a potential BRI gateway to Europe. - At the June 2017 European Council meeting, the prime minister, Antonio Costa, strongly opposed an EU investment screening mechanism.
+During Costa's visit to China in October 2017, Xi Jinping expressed his "hope that Portugal could exert greater influence on China-EU economic and trade relations".
 There is no public debate in Portugal on this issue. - A member of the Asian Infrastructure Investment Bank, Portugal holds 0.3 percent of votes in the bank.